robsmi-msfte/AVDBlueprint/README.md

 4. The next is to import the Blueprint to your Azure subscription.
 There are the high-level steps to import the Blueprint:

     1. Start PowerShell.
+    2. Run the following PowerShell commands to import the required modules needed to import the blueprint (if not previously installed)

+    ```PowerShell
+    Install-Module -Name Az.Blueprint
+    Import-Module Az.Blueprint
+    ```
+    >**NOTE:** Installing the PowerShell 'Az' modules does not include the Az.Blueprint modules.
+If you have installed the 'Az' modules, you will still need to install the Az.Blueprint modules.

-    2. Authenticate to your subscription by using the following PowerShell command
+    3. Authenticate to your subscription by using the following PowerShell command

     ```powershell
     Connect-AzAccount
     ```

-5. This step requires the [Azure Blueprint PowerShell modules](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps#install-the-module), if not already installed.
-Run the following Azure Blueprint PowerShell command:
+    4. Run the following command to import the Blueprint to your Azure subscription:

     ```powershell
     Import-AzBlueprintWithArtifact -Name "YourBlueprintName" -SubscriptionId "00000000-1111-0000-1111-000000000000" -InputPath 'C:\WVDBlueprint-main\Blueprint'